 11. Hell Toupée

-Part of season 10’s Treehouse line up, Hell Toupée is riff on… Hell Toupée a story on the Amazing Stories series that ran from 1985 -1987.
+Homer Simpson, you’re under arrest for the murder of Moe Syzslak and Apu Nasa… Pasa… Uh, Moe.
+Just Moe. – Part of season 10’s Treehouse line up, Hell Toupée is a riff on… Hell Toupée – a tale that was first on the Amazing Stories series that ran from 1985 -1987.
 Snake gets the death penalty on Bart’s evidence.
-His transplanted (and amazing) hair gets donated to Homer which causes Homer to be possessed by Snake, so he can get revenge from beyond the grave.
+After being executed, Snake’s transplanted (and amazing) hair gets donated to Homer which causes Homer to be possessed by Snake, so he can get revenge from beyond the grave.
 Even when the Simpsons veers away from a Twilight Zone riff, it is still outstanding.

 10. House Of Whacks

-Season 13’s middle story, is a mash up of 2001: A Space Odyssey with a bit of Demon Seed thrown into the mix.
+Don’t take out my British charm unit!
+Without that, I’m nothing but a boorish American clod! – Season 13’s middle story, is a mash up of 2001: A Space Odyssey with a bit of Demon Seed thrown into the mix.
 When Marge gets a futuristic home security, the security system starts running the house, and it has a thing for Marge.
 Pierce Brosnan is the voice of the Ultrahouse 3000.
-And any tale that has unexplained bacon is a winner.
+Any tale that has unexplained bacon is a winner.

 9. Nightmare Cafeteria

-This season 6 story is notable as one of the more violent stories, Nightmare Cafeteria (A play on the very short lived series Nightmare Café) isn’t exactly subtle but it does have that streak of dark humour that The Simpsons can produce.
+Don’t you worry kids.
+I have a gut feeling Uter is around here somewhere.
+Isn’t there a little Uter in all of us?
+In fact, you might even say we ate Uter, and he’s in our stomachs right now, hahaha. – This season 6 story is notable as one of the more violent stories in the Treehouse series.
+Nightmare Cafeteria (A play on the very short lived series Nightmare Café) isn’t exactly subtle but it does have that streak of dark humour that The Simpsons can produce.
 After stumbling onto the fact the children are indeed good eatin’ Skinner and the faculty begin mass consumerism of the students.
 A parody/riff on Soylent Green and any number of cannibal flicks.
 Also has a delightfully bloody dance number to finish off in the wrap around segment.

 8. Bad Dream House